mgrojo/ada-mode/README.txt

 org.adaic.arm_form

-    Local branch with minor changes and a Makefile that builds everything.
+    Local branch with minor changes, the texinfo generator, and a Makefile that builds everything.

 To do a release: